mvolkmann/blog/src/lua.md

 For information on reading and writing files, see the "File I/O" section below.

-## Variables
+## Names

-Variable names can contain letters, digits, and underscores, but not any other symbols.
+Variable and function names can contain letters, digits, and underscores, but no other symbols.
 They cannot start with a digit.

-In multi-word names the words can be separated by underscores (preferred) or written in camel-case.
+In multi-word names, the words can be separated by underscores (preferred) or written in camel-case.
 For example, `one_long_name` or `oneLongName`.

 Variable names, function names, and table keys are case-sensitive.

+## Variables

 To assign a value to a variable, use the `=` operator.